 We get an extensive view of the surrounding settlements dotted by a large number of hills and a lake.
 A viewpoint on the right (while facing the temple) and Huthridurga fort ruins can also be found.
 The view is picturesque, to say the least.
 It is certainly unique and spectacular to be called a ‘million-dollar’ view.

-Once you have reached a spot where you are able to see this view, look right of the boulder and proceed towards the route that is visible which will lead you to a path underground as shown in the picture below.
+Once you have reached a spot where you are able to see this view, look right off the boulder and proceed towards the route that is visible which will lead you to a path underground as shown in the picture below.

-Walking for a few more metres, you will reach the peak.
+Walking for a few more meters, you will reach the peak.
 The two stone boulders mark the end of the hiking trail of Uttari Betta.
 From here, you can see the popular hills of Shivgange and Savanadurga on a clear day.

 Important Points To Remember